Five men to watch at the Australian Open

 The world number three won a tour-leading six tournaments in 2021, including Tokyo Olympic gold, but still needs to rid himself of the reputation of choking at the sharp end of Grand Slams.

-Despite his prodigious talent the German has still only reached one Grand Slam final -- the US Open in 2020, where squandered a two-set lead to Dominic Thiem.
+Despite his prodigious talent, the German has still only reached one Grand Slam final -- the US Open in 2020, where he squandered a two-set lead to Dominic Thiem.

 His best performance in Australia was two years ago when he reached the semi-final, losing in four sets to Thiem.